freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`SAVE` to store the new keypair.
-These saved keypairs can be selected later in the |web-ui| wihout having to manually copy over the keys.
+These saved keypairs can be selected later in the |web-ui| wihout having to manually copy the key values.

-The individual keys are viewed or modified by going to :menuselection:`System --> SSH Keypairs` and clicking |ui-options| for the keypair name.
+Keys are viewed or modified by going to :menuselection:`System --> SSH Keypairs` and clicking |ui-options| and :guilabel:`Edit` for the keypair name.

 .. index:: Tunables